slackalaxy/cran2crux/README.md

 * **Dependencies depth**.
 A positive integer, *after* the `-r` or `-ro` option.
 This defines how many iterations of dependencies searches will be performed.
 Set to a higher value (>10) if you expect the list is large.
 If none is provided, the default of 5 iterations is used.

 ## Dependencies listed in the port
-`cran2crux` aims to add dependencies information from CRAN to the port, as follows:
+cran2crux adds dependencies information from CRAN to the port, as follows:
 * `# Depends on:` `r` itself, followed by R packages, listed in the **Depends**, **Imports**, and **LinkingTo** fields.
 * `# Optional:` R packages listed in the **Suggests** field.

 Some modules are already inbuild in R, such as `methods` from **Depends**, while others from the **Suggests** list may be available from elsewhere (e.g. [BioConductor](https://bioconductor.org/)).
 These cannot be retrieved from CRAN and are omitted from the port.
-Packages listed as **SystemRequirements** lie outside the R ecosystem and `cran2crux` is not meant to deal with them.
+Packages listed as **SystemRequirements** lie outside the R ecosystem and cran2crux is not meant to deal with them.
 It is up to the ports maintainer to find (by `finddeps`?) and add them to the port afterwards.

 ## Example usage
-Create a new empty directory to call `cran2crux` there:
+Create a new empty directory to call cran2crux there:
 ```BASH
 mkdir r4-modules
 cd r4-modules